AllenJoeG/Pack-It-App/ScopePlan.md

   [ 👍 ] Unpack DELETE
   [ 👍 ] Pack POST to userCustom
   [ 👍 ] Headouts POST

+  [ ] initial load SCREAMINGCAMEL dispatch to hit all at once

 <!--  -->
 [ ] Inventory View